General government revenue and expenditure

 National level only.

-Annual and quarterly figures.
-Preliminary annual figures are released in February/March after the end of the reference period – and updated figures are released in May/June and in August.
+Preliminary annual figures are released in March after the end of the reference period.
+Updated figures are released in June and in September.
 Quarterly figures are released approximately 75-80 days after the end of the reference period.

 The purpose of the statistics is to provide long time series for revenue and expenditure in general government based on the international guidelines for national accounts and government finance statistics.
 Further, Norway is obliged to compile and report such statistics to EU’s statistical organization – Eurostat.